MichaelK-rgb/CVSA---Final-Project/README.md

 The Smoothing process using the confidence level threshold and sliding window combination proved to be effective in reducing all scores and misclassification in tool usage and tool usage transitions.

-# reference to YOLOv5 repo
+# Reference to YOLOv5 repo
 https://github.com/ultralytics/yolov5